Navigating mandatory Scope 3 emissions reporting in the EU, US, and beyond

 • Scope 3 emissions reporting requirements

-• Companies must adopt and implement a transition plan in alignment with the Paris Agreement’s climate neutrality goal by 2050 and the EU’s 2030 climate target, by including time-bound targets related to Scope 1, 2, and “where relevant,” 3 emissions (Amendment 68).
+• Companies must adopt and implement a transition plan in alignment with the Paris Agreement global warming limit of 1.5°C, by including time-bound targets related to Scope 1, 2, and “where relevant,” 3 emissions.

 • Assurance